renatoathaydes/renatoathaydes.github.io/_posts/2015-12-02-Using-Ceylon-Type-System-To-Write-Reliable-Extensible-Software.md

 ## Final Remarks

+I've read somewhere that type systems are only useful to catch typos in the code... this horrified me!
+To think that someone would, as this sentence implies, program **only** in a language that cannot even detect typos for them makes me wonder just how many other, much more subtle errors, are making it into production.

+I believe that this blog post thoroughly shows just how much more powerful than a typo-detector a type system can be!
+The amount of bugs that can be completely ruled out just by ensuring that the program compiles is amazing (null-reference-access, method-does-not-exist, property-does-not-exist, casting-error, length-of-headers-and-rows-does-not-match, wrong-number-of-arguments, wrong-type-of-arguments...).

+With the last section, I demonstrated that a type-safe system can be as flexible as the designer wants, allowing the addition, removal or modification of parts of the system to remain as easy as it can be.
+No need to throw out the window all guarantees the type system gives us, especially one so powerful.

+We must rely upon such tools if we are to write something at least a little bit reliable after a few iterations of requirement changes, team changes and all the nice things one can expect with almost certainty during the lifetime of any reasonably successful system.

+And as type systems come, I think that Ceylon's type system is up there with the best you can find, perhaps at the very top for practical, general-purpose languages.

-There's a lot more to the Ceylon type system and this only scratches the surface.
-I hope to write more about this in the future and that you're now at least curious to try out this incredible language, if you haven't done that yet... and if you have, I hope you've learned some new tricks.
+I hope to write more about it in the future.
+And I also hope that you're now at least curious to [try out](http://trybeta.ceylon-lang.org/) this incredible language if you haven't done that yet.

 The code used in this blog post [is on GitHub](https://github.com/renatoathaydes/ceylon-medical-web-app)!